 Five.
 Its Brutalist architecture

-My most recent 2000AD-related moment of mind-blown wonder happened just last week.
-Reading Mr MacManus’s Mighty One book, I was amazed to discover that the company for which I work published 2000AD at its height (the 10-year stretch from 1977 to 1987).
+Another 2000AD-related moment of mind-blown wonder: Reading Mr MacManus’s Mighty One book, I was amazed to discover that the company for which I work published 2000AD at its height (the 10-year stretch from 1977 to 1987).
 MacManus describes South London’s King’s Reach Tower (later to be immortalised as 2000AD’s “Nerve Centre,” and now apparently known as South Bank Tower):

 “Once finished, it dominated the skyline, but its Brutalist architecture promised nothing more than a decent view from the upper floors.
 However, the building was to be occupied by IPC Magazines, owned by Reed International.”